KalynaLab/boxify/README.md

 #### Drawing area (2)
 ##### Isoform models (2a)
+The isoform models are dynamically drawn on a HTML Canvas element and displayed here.
+Users can right click on the image to either save or copy the image.
+The image can also be saved using one of the download buttons (see 3f).

 ##### Isoform sequences (2b)
+Underneath the isoform models, the color-coded genomic sequence is displayed.
+The red rectangle scrolls along when the sequence element is scrolled and the visible nucleotides approximately correspond to the current location of said box.
+Clicking on the caron to the left of the genomic sequence, will display the per isoform formatted sequences.
+For these isoform specific sequences, the sections corresponding to exonic regions are displayed in UPPERCASE whereas the intronic sections are in lowercase.
+The ordering of the sequences is identical to display order (see 3a).

 ##### Primer search (2c)
+Boxify enables the user to submit (theoretically infinite) primers to search against the currently loaded models.
+The user needs to submit a forward and reverse primer and if a product is found on the genomic sequence or on any of the isoforms, the product sequences and sizes are returned.
+Additionally, the primer locations will be added to isoform drawing, indicating the location of said primers.
+Each added pair of primers gets a random color assigned, making it easy to distinguish between different primer pairs.
+The primer search results can downloaded by clicking the "PCR result" button (not displayed in the above image) in the Downloads section.

+__Note__: The primer "boxes" are scaled based on their sequence length and thus, for very large isoforms, the boxes might just be 1 or 2 pixels in size.

 #### Settings/Customization (3)
 ##### Transcript visibility / ordering (3a)